 In 1899 the soft drink manufacturer, George Marchant, acquired land along Downfall Creek, east of Gympie Road, as a spelling paddock for his horses.
 He later donated the land to Kedron Shire after the shire had been directed by the State Government to provide municipal open space for its community.

-A local lodge built the Alliance Hall near the corner of Gympie and Rode Roads, and the building also served as a public hall and place of worship until several church faiths erected their own buildings.
+A local lodge built the Alliance Hall near the corner of Gympie and Rode Roads, and the building also served as a public hall and place of worship until several church faiths constructed their own buildings.
 In 1900, nearly opposite the hall, the Downfall Creek school opened.
 The Chermside School of Arts and Technical College was formed in 1909, acquiring the Alliance Hall and building up a stock of library books.

 In 1911 the Australian census recorded over 400 people in Chermside, and other authorities suggest a figure of 1000 in the district (including Aspley and Chermside West).
 A horse-bus service from Aspley to the Wooloowin railway station began in 1912, converting to a motorised service in 1923.
 From a different direction, the city tram service advanced toward Chermside from Kedron Park to the Lutwyche Cemetery from 1925.
 The decisive and final extension was along Gympie Road to Hamilton Road in the middle of Chermside in 1947.

-A Church of England was erected in 1914, and a more commercial place of assembly - the Dawn picture theatre - opened in 1928.
+A Church of England was constructed in 1914, and a more commercial place of assembly – the Dawn picture theatre – opened in 1928.
 Motor cars as well as buses used the Gympie Road, persuading a Chermside butcher to rent part of a local farrier's premises and install petrol pumps and a roadside mechanic.

 From World War I land along Downfall Creek, east of Marchant Park, was used for military exercises.
 In 1941 the Commonwealth acquired the land for the Chermside Army Camp, bringing a huge influx of population and associated services.
 At the end of the war some of the military barracks were used to relieve the housing shortage, and the military's presence is remembered with the naming of the 7th Brigade Park, east of Marchant Park.

 The 1947 extension of the tramline opened Chermside to residential expansion, and in that year the census recorded a population of nearly 4500 people.
 Many new homes were built by the Queensland Housing Commission and the War Service Homes Commission to accommodate the growth.
-A short way west of the tram terminus temporary prefabricated wards were erected in 1952 for the Brisbane Chest Hospital, servicing tuberculosis patients.
+A short way west of the tram terminus temporary prefabricated wards were constructed in 1952 for the Brisbane Chest Hospital, servicing tuberculosis patients.
 Seven years later a high-rise chest hospital opened, later diversifying into cardiac and other services and being renamed the Prince Charles Hospital.

 In the mid-1950s the first of several housing estates was opened up in Chermside West, culminating with a Jennings estate on a former tannery site in 1973.
 The Chermside West (Craigslea) primary school was opened in 1972, alleviating severe pressure on the schools at Aspley and Chermside.
 In 1975 Craiglsea State High School opened.
 Shopping amenities are at Chermside Markets and the Rode Road Centre (1966), on the eastern and southern boundaries of Chermside West respectively.
 There are large reserves along Downfall Creek in the northwest, and about one third of Chermside West is open space.
 The Raven Street Reserve (24 ha) has extensive ranges of plant and birdlife species.
 Chermside West was formally gazetted as a suburb in 1975.